 Idea (not the abstract): People's attitudes towards risk depend on more than consequences and their associated probabilities.
 People treat risk differently when it is determined by the actions of another human being, rather than a natural source of risk.
 This is social risk.
 We predict that people's attitude towards social risk will depend on their perception of intent.
 We experimentally manipulate the scope for intentional action and find that attitudes towards social risk are influenced by this manipulation.
 For example, suppose Ann knows that Bob has a conflict of interest; controlling for the probability of an unfavorable outcome, we find that: (1) Ann treats the social risk from Bob as no different than a natural source of risk if Bob is unaware of the conflict, (2) if Bob is aware of the conflict, but cannot properly foresee the consequences of his actions, then Ann views the social risk from Bob's (partially) intentional action as preferable to a natural source of risk.

-“Surprised by the Gambler's and Hot Hand Fallacies?
+“Surprised by the Hot Hand Fallacy?
 A Truth in the Law of Small Numbers”, Econometrica (forthcoming), (2015), (with Adam Sanjurjo)

 Idea (not the abstract): If you select a flip from a finite sequence coin flips because it is preceded by several heads, then it is more likely to be a tails.
 Overlooking this fact is the hot hand fallacy fallacy and it invalidates the conclusions of the original hot hand fallacy study (and its replications).
 When this fact is accounted for, we find that the hot hand is not a cognitive illusion.